srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

     - Work organization tasks
     - Marketing and funding
     - On-boarding process
-- Telegram
+- Slack
   - This is our messenger for tight interaction (like a debug session) or immediacy (e.g., "are you ready for the sync up?")
   - Please, avoid discussing anything that can be discussed at GitHub or Asana
-    - You often need to reference some comments and ideas in other places like issues or messages and it is impossible to reference a Telegram message outside of it
+    - You often need to reference some comments and ideas in other places like issues or messages and it is impossible to reference a Slack message outside of it
-    - It is much easier for all reviewers to catch up with all the thinking process if it is logged at one place - Telegram is never a place for this
+    - It is much easier for all reviewers to catch up with all the thinking process if it is logged at one place - Slack is never a place for this
 - Jupyter notebooks
   - Generally used to implement and describe research in detail
     - `Master` notebooks are intended to be used as tools for demonstrative